BrightHome Advisor

 Electrician note:

 Flicker, buzzing, or “dropouts” are usually a dimmer + LED compatibility problem.
 The fix is often choosing a better dimmable bulb—or using an LED-rated dimmer—rather than swapping bulbs blindly.
+If the problem continues across multiple fixtures, read why your lights are flickering (and when it’s dangerous).

 Cheat sheet: pick bulbs by these 4 things